Eric Bogosian: Dance

 Bogosian founded the dance series at The Kitchen.
-During his charter tenure there, he produced the first concerts in New York City by Bill T. Jones and Arnie Zane, Karole Armitage and Molissa Fenley as well as dozens of other choreographers.
-In 2006, Bogosian acted as producer on the New York City Ballet's documentary, Bringing Back Balanchine.
+During his charter tenure there, he produced the first concerts in New York City by Bill T. Jones and Arnie Zane, Karole Armitage, Molissa Fenley, and dozens of other choreographers.
+In 2006, Bogosian acted as producer on the New York City Ballet's documentary Bringing Back Balanchine.

 Collaborations

-In addition to working with Jo Bonney and Tad Savinar, other notable collaborations include with Michael Zwack ("I Saw the Seven Angels"); Joe Hannan ("The Ricky Paul Show"); Glenn Branca ("The New World"); Robert Longo ("American Vanity"); Ann Magnuson (sketches at Folk City) and Elliott Sharp ("This Is Now!").
+In addition to Jo Bonney and Tad Savinar, Bogosian has collaborated with Michael Zwack ("I Saw the Seven Angels"); Joe Hannan ("The Ricky Paul Show"); Glenn Branca ("The New World"); Robert Longo ("American Vanity"); Ann Magnuson (sketches at Folk City) and Elliott Sharp ("This Is Now!").
 Since 2016 Bogosian has been filming the 100monologues.com series with Travis Bogosian and Good Baby Films.

 Awards

-Bogosian has won the Obie Award three times as well as the Drama Desk Award.
-He received the prestigious "Silver Bear" at the 1989 Berlin Film Festival for his work on Talk Radio.
+Bogosian has won the Obie Award three times and the Drama Desk Award.
+He received the Silver Bear for Best Actor at the 1989 Berlin Film Festival for his work on Talk Radio.
 He is a 2004 Guggenheim fellow and the recipient of two fellowships from the National Endowment for the Arts.